osmandapp/web/main/docs/user/personal/profiles.md

   > ***Changing the settings of the OsmAnd development plugin affects all profiles.***

 - **Wikipedia**.
 This menu opens *[Wikipedia plugin settings](../plugins/wikipedia.md#wikipedia-settings)*.
-You can select the language in which articles will be displayed and choose whether or not to download images from Wikipedia.
+You can select the language in which articles will be displayed and choose whether to download images from Wikipedia.
 Having Wikipedia on your trip enhances your experience by providing information about the places you visit.
 It works offline and displays relevant Wikipedia articles directly on the map related to points of interest.

 ## Actions